 What can I expect during the visit?

-You will have to answer questions with regards to:
+Let’s remove any misinformation; you will have to answer questions with regards to:

 - Physical health; previous surgeries and illnesses